rohitsingh7870/data-structures-and-algorithms/algorithms/README.md

 > Various types of algorithms.

-**Contains Various types of algorithms such as divide & conquer, Greedy, searching, sorting, randomization, recursivand many more can be found here.**
+**Contains Various types of algorithms such as divide & conquer, Greedy, searching, sorting, randomization, recursive and many more can be found here.**

 *Codes in various languages such as `C` , `C++` , `Python` , `JAVA` , `GO` are accepted here*